-A ‘real’ piano made out of wood and metal can be a wonderful thing.
-But bear in mind that rather like second-hand cars there are an awful lot of ‘clapped-out’ ones out there that no amount of tuning will bring back to life.
+A ‘real’ piano (made out of wood and metal) can be a wonderful thing.
+Do bear in mind however, that rather like second-hand cars, there are an awful lot of ‘clapped-out’ ones out there that no amount of tuning will bring back to life.
 If you can, go for a real piano.
 Good second hand uprights start from around £500.
-Be sure to factor in the cost of having it moved (£120) and having it tuned at least once a year.
+Be sure to factor in the cost of having it moved (£120) and having it tuned at least once a year (£60).

 As an alternative consider a digital piano.
 A good second-hand digital piano costing a few hundred pounds will always outperforming a badly maintained piano and require no tuning.
 There are many good used digital pianos available from eBay.
-Alternatively buy locally from Gardners Piano Specialists and Gamlins Music Centre.
-They are both competitively priced and you can try before you buy.
+Alternatively buy locally from Gardners Piano Specialists.
+Gardners is competitively priced and you can try before you buy.
 If you are buying online, Amazon has a huge selection, but you might wish to consider supporting local businesses and knowing that you can just take it back if there are any problems.